WebberZone/top-10/readme.txt

 * Enhancements:
 	* `strict_limit` is true by default for `get_tptn_pop_posts()`
+	* Option to turn off the meta box for everyone or just non-admins
+	* Contributors & above can also update the visit count in the meta box if this is enabled for them

 * Bugfixes:
 	* Potential bug when the $wp variable was not detected in rare situations